specialCong/WalmartUIAutomationTest/README.md

 -    6. Test login by different paths e.g. by clicking on check-out or by creating New Account.
 -    7. Test on various browsers
 -    8. Run the test in parallel on different platform

+### Possible Dupicates and Bug:
+-    1. the driver may run before page laod completely
+-    2. duplicates element may in the same page

 ### Trade-offs
 -    1. Simplify the Driver and webElement call